Is E-commerce Overtaking Traditional Retail?

 Like it’s been already told, customers are leaving the store with their product in the bag.
 They don’t have to wait for it.
 That’s one of the factors why customers decide on buying something from the store.

 The main disadvantage is right there in the title.
 Tradition!
-It’s very often considered as contrasted with modernity.
-And e-commerce is all about trendy.
+It’s very often considered as a contrast to modernity.
+And e-commerce is all about being trendy.

 Digitalization is something very popular today and businesses are mostly trying to have online stores.
-Even along with their traditional stores.
+Even next to their traditional stores.
+It is cheaper after all!

 So, it makes sense that the transition to e-commerce will bring new values for the company.
 As the number of internet users is growing, so is the e-commerce business.